 With the help of our EAR 324 Phono Stage the phase is reversible with the mere touch of a button, a wonderful convenience that we have grown to love, along with the amazingly transparent sound of course.
 (Hard to imagine living without either at this point.)

 The Last Of The Glyn Johns Eagles Records

 For their debut the Eagles recorded what we consider to be one of the Five Best Sounding Rock Records in the history of the art form.
 Of course the Eagles didn’t record anything, Glyn Johns did, and he deserves all the credit for turning that first album into a Demo Disc of the highest order.
 Halfway through this album, their third, they fired him.
 (The British ran Winston Churchill out of office after the war, so go figure.)
 Johns is credited with only two tracks on the album, and of course those two are the real Demo Disc tracks here.

-But as I way playing various copies of these original British SYL pressings (the SYL of Desperado is the one on the TAS List, don’t you know), I could easily recognize the fully-extended, harmonically-rich, super-low distortion, Tubey Magical, Unbelievably Sweet Glyn Johns Sound everywhere in the soundfield I looked.
+But as I way playing various copies of these original British SYL pressings (the SYL of Desperado is the one on the TAS List), I could easily recognize the fully-extended, harmonically-rich, super-low distortion, Tubey Magical, Unbelievably Sweet Glyn Johns Sound everywhere in the soundfield I looked.
 Every track has some of it.

 Maybe not the full measure you hear on You Never Cry Like a Lover, the standout track from side one, but enough to make you realize that even half of a Glyn Johns recording is head and shoulders better than what was to follow.
 One of These Nights, recorded by Bill Szymczyk, his replacement, is a step down in quality — if that step is off the edge of cliff.
 Say what you want about Hotel California — an FM radio staple that wore out its welcome decades ago, but not a bad recording by any means — it can’t begin to compete sonically with the likes of the first three Eagles albums that Johns did.